rithmschool/meetup_notes/github.md

 ### Clone

-Once you have forked the repository, you need to take that repository (the remote one you just made) and download the code on your local computer (make a local repository).
-Instead of making a folder and going through the whole `git init` process and adding a remote, you can use the `git clone` command, which takes a link the to repository and downloads it (with the remote set up!)
+Once you have forked the repository, you need to take that repository (the remote one you just made) and download the code on your local computer.
+When you download the code to your computer, you create a local repository that is an exact copy of the repository on github.
+We do not want to use `git init` in this case because we already have a repository on github that we want a copy of.  `git init` creates a brand new repo.
+Intead, we can use the `git clone` command, which takes a link to the repository and downloads it (with the remote set up!)

 Head over to your forked copy of the repository and you will see a button that is either set to `HTTPS` or `SSH`.
 When you click on this button it should display "Choose a clone URL" - **Make sure that you are using SSH**.
 Then copy the link by either selecting and copying or by clicking the icon next to the link (when you hover over it - it should say "copy to clipboard").